 Two bills sponsored by the organizations Physicians Committee for Responsible Medicine and Social Compassion in Legislation were defeated by CLSA and fellow research and education-focused stakeholders in recent weeks.

 On Thursday, May 16, CLSA’s advocacy paid off when CMS released its final rule and fact sheet.
 In the final rule, CMS decided to not adopt two proposals which would have allowed Part D plans to exclude a protected class drug from their formularies for multiple years if price-growth exceeded an inflation index as well as if the drug represented a new formulation that is not a significant innovation over the original product.

-On behalf of our membership and California’s statewide life sciences community – a sector which employs over 311,000 Californians – California Life Sciences Association (CLSA) welcomes Assemblyman James Ramos (D-Highland).
-We look forward to working with Assemblyman Ramos and his team to advance policies that improve patient health and bring positive change for California patients and their families.
+On behalf of our membership and California’s statewide life sciences community – a sector which employs over 311,000 Californians – California Life Sciences Association (CLSA) welcomes Assemblymember Rebecca Bauer-Kahan.
+We look forward to working with Assemblymember Bauer-Kahan and her team to advance policies that improve patient health and bring positive change for California patients and their families.

 On Tuesday, May 7, CLSA hosted its annual Spring Reception and Dinner at the Folger Shakespeare Library on Capitol Hill to recognize and welcome the seven freshman members of the California Congressional Delegation.